File IO in NodeJS

 Add this code to file-io-example.js:

-fs.writeFileSync(path, content);
+fs.writeFileSync(filePath, content);

 console.log("SYNCHRONIZED VERSION: file written successfully!")

-const fileContents = fs.readFileSync(path, "utf-8");
+const fileContents = fs.readFileSync(filePath, "utf-8");

 console.log("SYNCHRONIZED VERSION: " + fileContents);